newcoderua/sportBnB/sportbnb/docs/README.md

 Objective: Functioning rails project with front-end authentication

-### Phase 2: Seed Chefs, Chefs backend, Chefs Search/Index/Index-Items/Display (2 days)
+### Phase 2: Seed Buddies, Buddies backend, Buddies Search/Index/Index-Items/Display (2 days)

-Objective: Have chefs in database.
-Have frontend seach index, and profile display pages for chefs
+Objective: Have buddies in database.
+Have frontend seach index, and profile display pages for buddies

 ### Phase 3: Reservations Model, API, and components (2 days)

-Objective: Users can make reservations with chefs selected from a list of available chefs using user provided data.
-Chefs should then be able to confirm, or decline the reservation.
+Objective: Users can make reservations with buddies selected from a list of available buddies using user provided data.
+Buddies should then be able to confirm, or decline the reservation.

 ### Phase 4: Feedbacks Model, API, and components (2 days)

-Objectives Allow users to write feedbacks for chefs, allow feedbacks to show for each chef.
+Objectives Allow users to write feedbacks for buddies, allow feedbacks to show for each buddy.

 ### Phase 5: Bonus Features (Time remaining)